SupercomputingWales/slurm_advanced_topics/_episodes/03-capture-errors-in-bash.md

 objectives:
 - "How to prevent common errors when working with Bash scripts"
 keypoints:
-- "Bash has built in options that allow to check before executing if variables are set in a script."
+- "Bash has built-in options that allow to check before executing if variables are set in a script."
-- "Trapping errors early is very important and can save time and effort in the long-run."
+- "Trapping errors early is very important and can save time and effort in the long run."
 - "Writing maintainable shell scripts makes it easier to come back and read your code."
 ---
 This section describes some Bash options useful when working with scripts in Linux.
-These are specially important in the context of SLURM job scripts since they help toprevent time consuming errors (e.g. a job waiting in the queue for hours and then crashing in the first minutes or seconds of execution due to variable typo), or more dangerously, undesired data deletion.
+These are specially important in the context of SLURM job scripts since they help to prevent time consuming errors (e.g. a job waiting in the queue for hours and then crashing in the first minutes or seconds of execution due to variable typo), or more dangerously, undesired data deletion.

 ## The Shell
 <img src="{{ page.root }}/fig/shell.png" alt="Shell" width="15%" height="15%" />